- HOVER OVER PHOTOS -

 The home builders' association says it has been working closely with ASHI to partner on inspection standards for new homes and the California Real Estate Inspectors Association (CREIA) is encouraging all new home buyers to hire an inspector with a special designation - CREIA New Construction Specialist - CNCS.
 The CNCS designation assures the buyer the inspector has a thorough knowledge of International Code Council building codes, the model building codes for the nation designed to produce sound, safe and quality construction.

 When it comes to the vast majority of new homes built in the nation, new home inspectors are either hired by the builder or brought in by the new home buyer only after the home is complete.
-Single-site custom home buyers and buyers purchasing homes in small developments stand the best chance of sending a home inspector to the building site before their home is complete - preferably before the slab is poured and then at the electrical inspection before the drywall is installed.
+Single-site custom home buyers and buyers purchasing homes in small developments stand the best chance of sending a home inspector to the building site before their home is complete - preferably before the slab is poured and then at the electrical/plumbing and options inspection before drywall is installed.

 NOTE FROM SAM: